SpanglerJM/SpanglerJM/README.md

 - 🌱 I’m currently learning ** CompTIA A+ Network **

+- 🪻 Short term goals ** Get a few CyberSecurity certifications and see if it is something I want to persue further. **

 - 📫 How to reach me **Send a message on LinkedIn!**

 <h3 align="left">Connect with me:</h3>